There are no upcoming events at this time.

 “We’re so grateful for the support of Allerdale Borough Council, the National Trust, the Lake District National Park, Keswick Lions, Mountain Rescue and Keswick Launch Company, and of our sponsors, Cumberland Building Society, Honister Slate Mine, Cumbria Parking Services, Elite Rowing, Bodyfit Cumbria and the Speddings of Mire House, as well as of all our members and their families.

-“It wouldn’t have been possible to have the day without their generosity and hard work.
-We’re already planning how to make the 2024 Derwentwater Head even bigger and better.”
+“It wouldn’t have been possible to have the day without their generosity and hard work.”

 For a larger selection of Derwentwater Head 2023 pictures by our photographer, Clive Penkett, see the Lakeland Rowing Club Facebook page.